 “–is a businessman.
 He knows how to take care of his merchandise,” Dan finished for him.
 “Don’t worry.
 I’ll be updating him on this little debacle.
 And Marco, if I find out that you’re taking out your anger on the women, I’ll make sure your body is never found.
 Do you understand?”
 He didn’t wait for an answer before waving at the guards holding Marco, who promptly escorted him out the door.

 Once Dan was alone, he steeled himself, muttered a prayer—one of many, lately,—and dialed a number.
 DeLeo answered right away.

 “Some unfortunate news, sir.”
 He gave an update of the night’s events.
 “I have a disposal specialist who will make sure her body is never found.
 I’m very sorry about this.”

 The laugh on the other end surprised him.
 “Dan, my boy, these things happen.
 Marco’s young and stupid, but he’ll learn.”

 “No, you’re not.”
-The hardness in Victor DeLeo’s voice surprised Dan.
+The hardness in DeLeo’s voice was a surprise.

-Dan felt the knot in his stomach grow even tighter.
+The knot in Dan’s stomach grew even tighter.
 “Yes, sir.”